devcheeze/notiffy/README.md

 <br />
 Customization is possible through provided properties and supports vanilla JavaScript as well as TypeScript.
 <br/>
-Supports all frameworks and platforms that use JavaScript, such as React, Vue.js, and JSP.
+Also Supports all frameworks and platforms that use JavaScript, such as React, Vue.js, and JSP.
 <br />
-Promises regular debugging and continuous updates.
+Promises regular debugging and continuous updates. (at least one month apart)
 <br />
 Below are the core features provided by default.
 <br />